 Some people may be more vulnerable to contaminants in drinking water than the general population.

-Immunocompromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, or have HIV/AIDS or
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with

-other immune

-system disorders,

-some elderly, and

-infants can be

-particularly at risk

-from infections.

-These individuals

-should seek advice

-about drinking water

-from their health

-care providers.
+HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water from their health care providers.
+U.S. EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).